 When the operator probabilities are automatically adapted, adaptwindow is the moving window that stores the information about past produced children (see Sect.
-3.12) and lastadaptation stores the last identifier generated when the last adaptation occurred.
+3.15), adaptwindowsize indicates the current length that adaptwindow must have, since it may vary along the run when using variable size populations (see Sect.
+3.15), and lastadaptation stores the last identifier generated when the last adaptation occurred.